-Example 2: Owner, who is not a dealer and who has granted a security interest in a vessel, applies in State A for a certificate of title for the vessel.
-Upon delivering that application to the titling office, the law of State A governs perfection and the effective of perfection, regardless of whether the debtor is located in State A. If the application includes the required information about the existing security interest, the security interest will be perfected.

-Example 3: Same facts as Example 2 but State B later becomes the state of principal use.
+- Example 2: Owner, who is not a dealer and who has granted a security interest in a vessel, applies in State A for a certificate of title for the vessel.
+Upon delivering that application to the titling office, the law of State A governs perfection and the effect of perfection, regardless of whether the debtor is located in State A. If the application includes the required information about the existing security interest, the security interest will be perfected. - Example 3: Same facts as Example 2 but State B later becomes the state of principal use.
 The law of State B requires the debtor to apply for a certificate of title from State B. If the debtor does not do so, then the law of State A will continue to govern the perfection of the security interest.
-As long as the law of State A does not invalidate its certificate of title when the principal use of the vessel changed to State B, the security interest will remain perfected.

-4. Nothing in this section defers to the law of a foreign country.
+As long as the law of State A does not invalidate its certificate of title when the principal use of the vessel changed to State B, the security interest will remain perfected. - 4.
+Nothing in this section defers to the law of a foreign country.
 Thus, if a vessel titled in this state becomes a foreign-documented vessel, the law of this state continues to govern.
 This is true even though the office is required to and does cancel the certificate of title.
-See Section 7 comment.

-Example 4: Owner, who is not a dealer and who has granted a security interest in a vessel, applies in State A for a certificate of title for the vessel.
+See Section 8 comment 2. - Example 4: Owner, who is not a dealer and who has granted a security interest in a vessel, applies in State A for a certificate of title for the vessel.
 The application includes the required information about the existing security interest, with the result that the security interest thereby becomes perfected.
 The vessel subsequently becomes a foreign-documented vessel.
 The law of State A continues to govern, even if the office cancels the certificate of title.
 As a result, the security interest remains perfected.

-(a) Except as otherwise provided in subsections (b) and (c), the owner of a vessel for

-SECTION 5.
+SECTION 6.
 CERTIFICATE OF TITLE REQUIRED.

-- - which this state is the state of principal use shall deliver to the office an application for a - certificate of title for the vessel, together with the applicable fee, not later than 20 days after the - 37 later of:
+(a) Except as otherwise provided in subsections (b) and (c), the owner of a vessel for which this state is the state of principal use shall deliver to the office an application for a certificate of title for the vessel, with the applicable fee, not later than 20 days after the later of:

-(1) the date of any transfer of ownership; or

-1 (2) the date this state becomes the state of principal use of the vessel.
-2 (b) No application for a certificate of title is required for: 3 (1) a documented vessel; 4 (2) a foreign documented vessel; 5 (3) a barge; 6 (4) a vessel under construction pursuant to contract before delivery of the vessel; 7 or 8 (5) a vessel held by a dealer for sale.
-O (3) a vesser held by a dealer for saile.
-9 (c) The [issuing authority in this State] may not issue, transfer, or renew a certificate of 10 number for a vessel issued pursuant to the requirements 46 U.S.C.
-Section 12301[, as amended,] 11 unless the office has created a certificate of title for the vessel or an application for a certificate of 12 title for the vessel and the applicable fee have been delivered to the office.
-13 14 [Legislative Notes: The reference in subsection (c) to 46 U.S.C.
-Section 12301, "as amended" is 15 intended to cover any future amendments to that provision that Congress may enact.
-That 16 language appears in brackets because in some states this may be an unconstitutional delegation 17 of state legislative power.
-Such states should not enact the bracketed language.
-In its place, 18 they may wish to expressly delegate to the office the power to enact regulations that conform this 19 rule to whatever changes Congress may make to the vessel numbering rules.
-20 21 This act deals only with titling; it does not cover registration or licensing.
-States that have a 22 registration or licensing statute for vessels may wish to consider amending that statute to 23 24 condition registration or licensing on compliance with Section 5 of this act.]
-23 24 25 26 Reporter's Note 26 Reporter 5 Note 27 Sources: Ill.
-Comp.
-Stat. ¶ 45/3A-1; NASBLA Model Act for Vessel Titling Sections 3, 28 4, 6.
-29 30 Paragraph (b)(3) responds to the concern that many old barges are not federally 31 documented and the records necessary to title them may be unavailable or costly to obtain.
-See 32 Reporter's Note to Section 2.
-Paragraph (b)(4) reflects the dual judgments that it is unnecessary for a certificate of title to be issued for a vessel under construction, even if the vessel is in the water for testing, and that requiring a certificate of title for such a vessel would undermine the efficacy of common financing arrangements.
-See also Section 14(g) (regarding perfection of a security interest in a vessel described in paragraph (b)(3) or (4)).
-Because Paragraph (b)(5) exempts dealers from having to apply for a certificate of title, paragraph (b)(4) is most relevant when the owner of the vessel is the buyer for whom the vessel is being constructed.
+- (1) the date of a transfer of ownership; or - (2) the date this state becomes the state of principal use. - (b) An application for a certificate of title is not required for: - (1) a documented vessel; - (2) a foreign-documented vessel; - (3) a barge; - (4) a vessel before delivery if the vessel is under construction or completed pursuant to contract; or - (5) a vessel held by a dealer for sale or lease. - (c) The office may not issue, transfer, or renew a certificate of number for a vessel issued pursuant to the requirements of 46 U.S.C.
+Section 12301[, as amended,] unless the office has created a certificate of title for the vessel or an application for a certificate for the vessel and the applicable fee have been delivered to the office.

-Subsection (c) accounts for the possibility that the state agency that issues numbers for vessels may not be the office that creates certificates of title.
+Legislative Note: The reference in subsection (c) to 46 U.S.C.
+Section 12301, "as amended" is intended to cover any future amendments to that provision that Congress may enact.
+That language appears in brackets because in some states this may be an unconstitutional delegation of state legislative power.
+Those states should not enact the bracketed language.

+This act deals only with titling; it does not cover registration, licensing, or numbering.
+States may wish to consider amending their registration, licensing, and numbering statutes, to condition registration, licensing, and numbering on compliance with Section 6 of this act.]